-GCSE Drama students begin the course in Year 10; it involves many areas of study involving a variety of practical modules and theory topics.
+GCSE Drama students begin the course in Year 9; it involves many areas of study involving a variety of practical modules and theory topics.
 Drama at GCSE is an optional subject; students’ performances in Foundation lessons determine their suitability for the course.
-Throughout the 2 years studying GCSE Drama the students study a variety of practical options including practitioners and different styles of performance including physical theatre, naturalism and Epic Theatre.
+Throughout the 3 years studying GCSE Drama the students study a variety of practical options including practitioners and different styles of performance including physical theatre, naturalism and Epic Theatre.

 The confidence, creativity levels and skills students develop throughout the Drama GCSE course will equip them for numerous careers.
 The study of Drama also gives students the opportunities to perform in front of a live audience.
 Even if students don’t continue Drama as a GCSE Option, there are plenty of opportunities for students to get involved in extra-curricular Drama.

-- Miss J Stott
+- Miss J Stott - Head of Department

-- Devised Performance Report
+- Devising - Performance Report - (Summer term)

-- Practical coursework – Theatre in Education
+- Practical coursework – Devising examination - (Summer term)

-- Exam Skills – theory paper.
+- Exam Skills – theory paper - (Autumn term)

-- Exam Skills – theory paper
+- Exam Skills – theory paper - (Spring term)

 At GCSE, our students are taught to develop a series of Drama theory skills which are displayed in the written work.
 To arrive at their grade, this will be combined with a piece of GCSE Drama practical coursework.
 As the course progresses, more practical and theory skills are learnt and the students’ grade can increase.
 As there is only one tier for the GCSE Drama paper, students can be graded A*-G.